Harper's Bazaar: The beginnings of Bazar (1867–1913)

-The journal had been inspired by the German Der Bazar (meaning "The Bazaar"), which was a weekly fashion journal published from Berlin, Germany.
+The journal had been inspired by the German Der Bazar (meaning "The Bazaar"), which was a weekly fashion journal published in Berlin, Germany.
 Fletcher Harper suggested the idea of an American edition of the publication, in partnership with the German original.
 However, his brothers (James and Joseph Harper) believed that they were already too busy with their other publications (Harper's Monthly and Harper's Weekly) and that they would not be able to launch a new publication.
-Fletcher then decided to publish the magazine himself however upon hearing this the brothers changed their minds and decided to publish it together.
+Fletcher then decided to publish the magazine himself; however, upon hearing this, the brothers changed their minds and decided to publish it together.